nex3/nex3.github.io/source/blog/308-marathon-and-the-thrill-of-losing.md

 really shine.

-Having played the game now for a week or so, what I was truly surprised to find thinking back on my wind and my losses, was that I remembered far more vividly the runs where I made it out with some spectacular gear than I did the runs where I lost that exact same gear.
+Having played the game now for a week or so, what I was truly surprised to find thinking back on my wins and my losses, was that I remembered far more vividly the runs where I made it out with some spectacular gear than I did the runs where I lost that exact same gear.
 In fact, my most memorable losses were never the ones where I lost the most stuff but rather the ones where I played the best